Chowan County Courthouse: Description and history

 Edenton was settled in 1658 and incorporated in 1712, and is counted as the first permanent European settlement in North Carolina.
 Its first courthouse, built in 1719, was also the seat of the colonial assembly, and was located on the land of the park.
 This courthouse was commissioned to be built in 1766, and completed in 1767, and its design has been attributed to Gilbert Leigh, who was living in Edenton at the time of its construction.
 It has also been attributed to John Hawks, who designed Tryon Palace in New Bern, was active in North Carolina at the time.
+It is the oldest courthouse building in North Carolina.

 The courthouse is one of several sites of Historic Edenton.
-Other historic sites open for tour include the James Iredell House, Roanoke River Light, Barker House, Cupola House and St. Paul's Episcopal Church.
+Other historic sites open for tour include the James Iredell House, Roanoke River Light, Barker House, Cupola House and St. Paul's Church.